alexlawrence/reznik/README.md

 ###Motivation

-When using AMD for JavaScript there are mainly two possibilities for production environments:
+When working with AMD there are mainly two possibilities for production environments:

-1. Load each script asynchronously on demand with script loaders such as [require.js](https://github.com/jrburke/requirejs)
+1. Load modules asynchronously on demand with script loaders such as [require.js](https://github.com/jrburke/requirejs)
-2. Combine all scripts into one file or multiple bundles with build tools like [r.js](https://github.com/jrburke/r.js)
+2. Combine modules into one file or multiple bundles with build tools like [r.js](https://github.com/jrburke/r.js)

 Both strategies work perfectly fine.
 This module was written to fit another (third) use case.
 The goal is to be able to resolve individual module dependencies for runtime script combining on the server side.